vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 # Some Background

-My last post had quite a sensational headline, and that was on purpose: I wanted to draw as much attention as I could.
+My last post had quite a sensational title, but it was neither an accident nor a lie: I wanted to draw as much attention as I could, and I really do fear for C++ Modules.

-First a foremost, let me get this out of the way: I do not want C++ modules to fail.
+First and foremost, let me get this out of the way: I do not want C++ modules to fail.
 I do not know of anyone who wishes for them to crash and burn.
 I *do* know people with serious concerns about modules.
 The purpose of these posts is not to shoot down the modules work, but to make our skeptical voices heard.

-I can't take sole credit for my prior DOA post.
-It's composition was a somewhat collaborative effort and written in the span of only a few hours after several SG15 participants felt a renewed panic about modules.
+I cannot take sole credit for my prior DOA post.
+It's composition was a collaborative effort and written in the span of only a few hours after several SG15 participants felt a renewed panic about modules.

 In particular, I'd like to shout out Isabella Muerte, Corentin Jabot, and Rene Rivera for giving me continual feedback, proof-readings, and corrections.
 Not only were they instrumental in formulating the post, they are the people who made me privy to the Modules concerns circulating SG15.
+They, Ben Craig, Mathias Stearn, Peter Bindels, and many others that I haven't mentioned should be credited for leading the charge in SG15.
+All I did was get lucky and formulate their concerns in a way that resonated with people.
 In fact, several of the points I touched on were blogged about by Isabella back in [October of 2017](https://izzys.casa/2017/10/millennials-are-killing-the-modules-ts/)!
 Other issues (especially ABI concerns that I didn't even mention in the prior post) were discussed by Corentin in [October of 2018](https://cor3ntin.github.io/posts/modules/).

-The only newly mentioned work in my prior post was Rene's work on profiling the performance of modules.
-I wasn't even involved in this work: I am just an observer.
+The only newly mentioned work in my prior post was Rene's investigation on the performance of modules.
+I wasn't even involved in this: I am just an observer.

-So what are my contributions to the Modules discussion?
+So what are *my* contributions to the Modules discussion?
 On a technical
 level: virtually *nil*.
 All I could do was hope to spread awareness about technical issues that I perceived as potentially fatal to the Modules design.
 Why did my post get so much attention where Corentin and Isabella saw lukewarm reception?
 I don't know.
 Maybe it was timing.
-Maybe it was the sensationalist title.
+Maybe it was the provoking title.
 Maybe it was blind luck.

-Bottom line is: I wrote the post **not** because I hate Modules, but because I want to see Modules succeed!
+Bottom line is: I wrote the post **not** because I *hate* Modules, but because I want to see Modules succeed!
 The post was to spread awareness and hopefully urge others to action.